rx-angular/rx-angular/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Devaluating people's ideas, wasting their time and  pushing them down because of personal issues
+* Having a "not invented here" mentality and forcefully exclude other opinions/ideas
 * Other conduct which could reasonably be considered inappropriate in a professional setting